tgoel5884/tgoel5884/README.md

 # Hi folks 👋

-A Pursuing Undergraduate Student in Computer Science Engineering (CSE) with passion for new technologies, and always learning to add new skills in my skill set.
+I'm a Pursuing Undergraduate Student in Computer Science Engineering (CSE) with passion for new technologies, and always learning to add new skills in my skill set.
 I am a hardworking person but a believer in working smart.
 Always prepared to face any challenges in my life, and I see them as opportunities that give me a chance to